sharn25/Anime-DL/README.md

 ## Dark Theme
 ![screenshot](images/screenshot_dark.png "screenshot")

+## New Verison Feature and Changes in v8.2 build 0001
+* Fixed for all Sources

 ## New Verison Feature and Changes in v8.1 build 0036
 * Linux Support : Beta